 Harvard Center on the Developing Child

-The brain builds over a million new neural connections every second in early life.
-Loving, responsive experiences wire and shape the structural foundation that supports early and later learning, behavior, and health.
+The brain forms over a million new neural connections every second in early childhood.
+Those connections aren't random, they are shaped by experience.
+Loving, responsive interactions wire the structural foundation that supports learning, language, emotional regulation, and lifelong health.

 American Academy of Pediatrics